Meet the Faculty

 LINDSAY MCNEAL ISON PT, MS, OCS (Dancer Health Seminar) Physical Therapist; Clinic Director, Susan Underwood Physical Therapy; Board Certified Orthopedic Clinical Specialist; APTA Certified Advanced Clinical Instructor.
 Lindsay is a graduate of the University of Kentucky with a Bachelor of Science degree in Psychology, and the University of Alabama-Birmingham where she received her Master of Science in Physical Therapy.
 She is currently pursuing a Doctor of Health Professions Education at A.T.
 Still University and serves as an adjunct instructor in the Belmont University School of Physical Therapy.
 Lindsay’s clinical focus is on general orthopedics with an emphasis on manual therapy and performing arts medicine.
 She is active in treating dancers at Nashville Ballet and other middle Tennessee dance organizations including Tennessee’s Governor’s School for the Arts.
 Her post-graduate training includes NYU’s Harkness Center for Dance Injuries certificate program, as well as ongoing training through Michigan State University’s Manual Medicine Series and visceral manipulation through the Barral Institute.
 Lindsay also has experience managing pelvic floor dysfunction and women’s health issues.
 Lindsay enjoys reading, traveling, making music with her husband, dancing with her daughter, and attending music and dance performances.
 She is an avid Kentucky Wildcats basketball fan!
 Music and dance have always been an integral part of Lindsay’s life and she enjoys using her first-hand performance knowledge to facilitate the recovery of all of her patients.

-DANIELLA PARISOT (Pedagogy) Daniella Parisot originally from southern Connecticut, received a Bachelor of Fine Arts in Ballet Pedagogy and Dance Performance from The Hartt School at the University of Hartford.
-During her time at there, she had the opportunity to perform works by George Balanchine, José Limón, Claudia Schreier, Norbert De La Cruz III, Hilda Morales, Stephen Pier, and many others.
-She was then a company artist with Ballet Hartford where she worked with and performed works by choreographers including Elizabeth McMillian, Silas Farley, Michelle Thompson-Ulerich, and Mikhail Fokine.
+DANIELLA PARISOT (Progressing Ballet Technique), originally from southern Connecticut, received a Bachelor of Fine Arts in Ballet Pedagogy and Dance Performance from The Hartt School at the University of Hartford.
 During her formal pedagogy education, Daniella was closely mentored and studied under Stephen Pier, (Hamburg Ballet, The Royal Danish Ballet, José Limón Company, Company Wayne McGregor, the Julliard School and many more), Carol Roderick, (who was a member of the professional division faculties of Boston Ballet School, Royal Winnipeg Ballet, The HARID Conservatory, Tulsa Ballet School, The Hartt School Community Division and who credits her formal pedagogical training of former Bolshoi Ballet’s the late Jürgen Schneider and the Kirov/Mariinsky’s Gabriela Komleva).
 Daniella credits them, as well as her other pedagogy mentors, Hilda Morales, (American Ballet Theater, Pennsylvania Ballet/Philadelphia Ballet), and Debra Collins-Ryder (Hartford Ballet) for having a major influence on her passion and style of teaching.
 She was on the ballet faculty and the office administrator for the Hartt School Community Division before moving to Nashville in 2019 to work closely with the growing dance community as a freelance choreographer, dancer and teacher.
 While in Nashville, she has been on faculty for Harpeth Hall and currently teaches and choreographs for the Centennial Youth Ballet at the Metro Parks Dance Division.
-She is also a certified Progressing Ballet Technique © instructor.
+She is a certified Progressing Ballet Technique © instructor.